 This Hawaiian island packs some surprises in its landscape, which you’ll find upon driving around in a 4x4 Jeep is not exactly standard issue for a Pacific island.
 Its pine trees (best explored atop a horse), red rocks and bumps (reminiscent of what we imagine Mars to look like) and dramatic beaches with sometimes sideways water give it an otherworldly magical sheen.
-Add to that one of the best resorts in the world, Four Seasons Resort Lanai (and coming next year, The Lodge at Koele), with one of the best collection of culinary options (Nobu, Malibu Farm), and it’s a recipe for honeymoon perfection.
+Add to that one of the best resorts in the world, Four Seasons Resort Lanai, with one of the best collections of culinary options (Nobu, Malibu Farm), and it’s a recipe for honeymoon perfection.

 If exotic island paradise is your honeymoon fantasy, it’s easily found in Bali, Indonesia’s spiritually rich Hindu island.
-Wellness obsessed couples should head to Ubud for yoga, rice paddies, sunrise volcano hiking, raw vegan eats and dreamy design (like at the Hanging Gardens of Bali and Four Seasons Resort Bali at Sayan), while beach babies—and surfers—can find their bliss (and some other standout hideaways including Alila Villas Uluwatu) down in the south of the island, or the empty black-sand beaches and bucolic jungle greenery of the northeast, like at Amankila.
+Wellness-obsessed couples should head to Ubud for yoga, rice paddies, sunrise volcano hiking, raw vegan eats and a dreamy design (like at the Hanging Gardens of Bali and Four Seasons Resort Bali at Sayan).
+Beach babies and surfers can find their bliss (and some other standout hideaways including Alila Villas Uluwatu) down in the south of the island, or the empty black-sand beaches and bucolic jungle greenery of the northeast, like at Amankila.
 But don’t stay only within the confines of your resort, as idyllic as it is—insiders will recommend renting a motorbike for maximum exploration and fun, as well as cheap but incredible eats and a street-level view of the local culture.

 Bora Bora, French Polynesia

 It’s truly insane how gorgeous the islands of the Maldives actually are.
 It’s one of those cases where photos don’t actually do it justice—the Indian Ocean waters are that spectacular and brilliantly colored.
-If either of you harbored fantasies as a kid of becoming a marine biologist this is the place for you.
-You can swim side by side with basically all the coolest sea creatures (including clown fish, which are only in a few places) in existence, not to mention at places like One&Only Reethi Rah and Four Seasons Resort Maldives at Landaa Giraavaru experience some of the most pampering spa treatments around.
+If either of you harbored fantasies as a child of becoming a marine biologist, this is the place for you.
+You can swim side by side with tons of cool sea creatures (including clownfish, which are only in a few places), not to mention at places like One&Only Reethi Rah and Four Seasons Resort Maldives at Landaa Giraavaru, experience some of the most pampering spa treatments around.
 Head to a private sandbar for an uber-romantic dinner and deserted-island vibes under the stars.

-Sands the color of flour, water in jewel tones worthy of the finest jewelry—the islands of the Seychelles are a place many have heard of but few know how to find.
-It’s a group of 115 islands (or which few are actually inhabited) in the Indian Ocean (thus the extraordinary waters and climate) off the coast of East Africa, northeast of Madagascar.
-Beyond the natural beauty there is wildlife worth seeing, too, namely turtles—some absolutely giant and almost rideable, others teeny tiny as they’re hatched on the beaches.
+Sands the color of flour, water in jewel tones worthy of the finest jewelry—the islands of Seychelles are a place many have heard of but few know how to find.
+It’s a group of 115 islands (of which only a few are actually inhabited) in the Indian Ocean (thus the extraordinary waters and climate) off the coast of East Africa, northeast of Madagascar.
+Beyond the natural beauty, there is wildlife worth seeing, too, namely turtles—some absolutely giant and almost rideable, others teeny tiny as they’re hatched on the beaches.
 If you’re looking to go, check out Fregate Island Private resort and Banyan Tree Seychelles, both impeccably luxurious.

 A little unexpected, yes, but no less paradisiacal than any more tried-and-true locales.
 The archipelago in the bluest of blues Sulu Sea comprises a few key destinations, among them Coron, Palawan Island and the private islands that hold Amanpulo and Two Seasons Coron Island Resort & Spa.
 One way to spend a day would be to simply lie on the perfect beach and observe the way the crystalline water and sky evolve in jaw-dropping shades as the sun rises and sets magically.
 Boat trips are a fun and sometimes adventurous way to experience the idyllic surroundings—with plenty of opportunities to jump in wearing a snorkel to explore the beauty under the surface.
 Oh, and the locals are the sweetest and the food the freshest.